ningineer/Keylogger_Project/README.md

 This project is a Python-based keylogger designed to capture keystrokes and store them in a local text file.
 It was created for learning and exploration purposes, and it demonstrates the use of libraries and logging functionality in Python.

+**Disclaimer**

+This project is intended strictly for educational and testing purposes.
+Unauthorized or malicious use of this script for tracking keystrokes or other unauthorized activities may violate privacy laws and is strictly prohibited.
+By using this project, you agree to adhere to all applicable laws and use this code responsibly.
+The author does not endorse or condone the use of this script for any unlawful or unauthorized purposes.

 Learning Objectives

 The goals for this project included: